-Some pupils in grades 4-6 are invited to participate in the enrichment program.
+• Select pupils in grades 4-6 are invited to participate in the enrichment program.
 The program uses a thematic approach and offers enrichment activities and advanced material with emphasis on problem solving techniques and research skills.

-Special Education:
+Special Education

-Recognizing that regular instruction cannot satisfy the needs of every individual, Forestville Central School provides a Special Education program for students who are identified with a handicapping condition.
-Services are provided in each school to serve the needs of students who require additional aids.
+Recognizing that regular instruction cannot satisfy the needs of every individual, Forestville Central School provides a Special Education program for students who are identified.
+Services are provided to serve the needs of students who require additional support.
 Students whose needs exceed the resources within the district may be placed in an appropriate program outside the district.

-Response to Intervention (RtI/MTSS, formerly AIS) and Title 1 Services:
+Response to Intervention (RtI/MTSS) and Title 1 Services

-Academic Intervention is a New York State mandated service for all students who fail to meet level 3 on anyof the ELA, math, science or social studies assessments administered in grades 3-6.
-Other students may be recommended for AIS through the Child Study Team.
-These are students who are exhibiting difficulty in the area of listening, problem solving, writing and/or mathematical processes.
-Your child's teacher will notify you if your child qualifies for this service.
-Those students who encounter difficulty in developing grade level reading and mathematics skills may receive Title I services.
-This service is provided in small groups so students receive more concentrated attention.
+- Academic Intervention is a New York State mandated service for all students who fail to meet level 3 on any of the ELA or Math assessments administered in grades 3-6. - Other students may be recommended for intervention through the Instructional Support Team. - These are students who are exhibiting difficulty in the area of listening, problem solving, writing and/or mathematical processes. - Your child's teacher will notify you if your child qualifies for this service. - Those students who encounter difficulty in developing grade-level reading and mathematics skills may receive Title I services. - This service is provided in small groups, so students receive more concentrated attention.